 This bill amends the Public School Code of 1949 to establish new requirements for school library collections in public schools across Pennsylvania, effective from the 2026-2027 school year.
 It mandates that each public school maintain a library collection that includes a diverse range of print, nonprint, and electronic resources, ensuring that there is a minimum of 5,000 print items or at least ten books per student, along with access to state-funded e-resources like the POWER library.
-Additionally, the bill stipulates that a certified school librarian must oversee the development and implementation of the library, instruct students and staff on its use, and assess the library's programs to meet educational needs.
+Additionally, the bill stipulates that a certified school librarian must oversee the development and implementation of the library, instruct students and staff on its use, and assess the library's programs to align with educational needs.

 Statutes/Laws affected: Printer's No. 1899 (Jun 11, 2025): P.L.30, No.14